-This course offers three-segments over eight weeks in the University of Oregon’s exciting and innovative Oregon Reality (OR) Lab in Portland.
+This course is a week-long bootcamp in the University of Oregon’s exciting and innovative Oregon Reality (OR) Lab in Portland.
 The program is designed to take participants on a journey through the evolution of social VR, explore immersive platforms and learn the foundations of building content for virtual environments.
-Each segment builds upon the other to give participants a well-rounded introduction to using and creating content for immersive technology in order to build communities, tell stories, educate audiences, market brands and bring about social change. **No Prior experience needed**
+Throughout the week, participants will gain a well-rounded introduction to using and creating content for immersive technology in order to build communities, tell stories, educate audiences, market brands and bring about social change. **No Prior experience needed**

 Part I will offer insights into the history and evolution of social VR from its early stages in the game space to the emerging social platforms designed for immersion in virtual reality headsets.
 Students will explore and experience a number of platforms with an expectation of critically analyzing current and potential use of immersive VR in community building, storytelling, marketing, design, education and more.
 Students will also be challenged to consider the ethical implications of this technology as well as potential impacts on equity and inclusion.

-Registration includes all eight sessions, classes meeting and lab hours in the Oregon Reality (OR) Lab, and a certificate of completion.
+Registration includes the full week, classes meeting and lab hours in the Oregon Reality (OR) Lab, and a certificate of completion.

 For payment options and plans, please contact Continuing and Professional Education.
 Final payments are required by the first day of class.

 White Stag Block

 Donna Z. Davis joined the SOJC faculty in fall 2010 when she taught in Eugene for one year before moving to Portland.
 She now directs the Strategic Communication master’s program and the Oregon Reality Lab at SOJC-Portland.
 She brings more than 25 years of experience in public relations, fundraising, and nonprofit communication to the classroom, including 10 years as producer and host of Family Album Radio, an award-winning, daily, two-minute radio program distributed through NPR.